The Dag Hammarskjöld and Law library and the UN collection

 Photo: UN Photo/Andrea Brizzi

 The collection includes a complete collection of UN documents in print, covering the period 1946-1992, as well as access to electronic and print resources for more recent documents.
 Older publications in print from the International Labor Organization (ILO) are also represented in the library.
-Other UN publications are included in the library holdings and can be searched in the Uppsala University library search system.
+Other UN publications are included in the library holdings and can be searched in the Library's search tool.

 To find all these documents you need a guide the UN documentation, DagDok.
 DagDok also offers an overview of the structure and organization of the UN system.

 More information on and resources to UN documents

 DagDok.
 The Dag Hammarskjöld and Law library's guide to UN documents and reports, full- text materials on the UN websites, background information about the work and activities of the UN, in-depth information retrieval via indexes, specialized databases and subject gateways, as well as titles in the collection of the library.

 The citation guide.
 In the citation guide you find information about how to cite UN documents.